isomerpages/ncss-pc/_who-we-are/About President's Challenge.md

 uplift the aspirations, abilities and potential of those who face greater odds.
 It also extended its focus, to include the arts and sports as fields for nurturing budding talents and sustaining their development.</p>
+<p>President’s Challenge will support projects at varying stages of development,
+ranging from pilot projects trying out innovative solutions, to established projects with strong outcomes that need additional support to scale for greater impact.</p>
 <p>By working in concert with other funding platforms, public and philanthropic,
 the President’s Challenge seeks to also grow a broader environment of social initiative in Singapore, for years to come.</p>